 I’m kind of obsessed with our Christmas tree this year!
 I teamed up with Home Depot for their 2018 Holiday Style Challenge, and used their pastel colored, shatterproof ball ornaments as a jumping off point for a whimsical, vintage inspired tree.
-I incorporated three generations of handmade ornaments with the sparkly, pastel balls I purchased from Home Depot this year.
+I incorporated three generations of handmade ornaments including these DIY Santa Paintbrush ornaments.

 After a quick Pinterest search, I realized I was not the only one who has ever thought of the turning a paintbrush into a Santa.
-Suzy’s Artzy Crafty Sitcom made this whimsical Santa Claus paint brushes and My Creative Days made some adorable elf paintbrush ornaments.
+Suzy’s Artzy Crafty Sitcom made this whimsical Santa Claus paint brushes.
 I bought a few paint brushes and set out for my plan to make super simple, modern Santa paintbrush ornaments.

 Here’s what you need to make a Santa paintbrush ornament